-At each period end the Company reassesses the number of equity instruments expected to vest and recognises any difference between the revised and original estimate in the income statement with a corresponding adjustment to the share-based payments reserve in equity.
+At each period end the Company reassesses the number of equity instruments expected to vest and recognises any difference between the revised and original estimate in profit or loss with a corresponding adjustment to capital contribution related to share-based payment schemes in equity.

-At the time the equity instruments vest, the amount recognised in the share-based payments reserve in respect of those equity instruments is transferred to retained earnings.
+At the time the equity instruments vest, the amount recognised in capital contribution related to share-based payment schemes in respect of those equity instruments is transferred to retained earnings.